WEB DESIGN | RESEARCH TEAM

 Tabiya Services is a boutique consultancy founded by Dr Nigel Nutt in 2022.
 It supports individuals and organisations through coaching, business advisory, and professional development.

-This case study focuses on my contributions as part of the UX research team.
-I was responsible for leading the exploration phase through user interviews and later validating early design decisions through usability testing.
-My involvement was centred on understanding user needs, synthesising insights, and providing actionable guidance for the direction of the redesign.
+This case study highlights my contributions as part of the UX research team.
+I led the exploration phase through user interviews and validated early design decisions with usability testing.

 The Challenge